-Granville Christian Academy may have after-school activities and evening events scheduled on a day when school has been cancelled.
-Parents and students will be notified about each event as to whether or not it will still occur.
+GCA may have after-school activities and evening events scheduled on a day when school has been cancelled.
+Decisions as to whether or not these activities/events will or will not occur will be made by noon, and then parents and students will be notified.